viamrobotics/docs/docs/cli.md

 ##### Using the `build` subcommand

-You can use the `module build start` or `module build local` commands to build your custom module according to the build steps you specify in your <file>meta.json</file> file:
+You can use the `module build start` or `module build local` commands to build your custom module according to the build steps in your <file>meta.json</file> file:

-- Use `build start` to build or compile your module on a cloud build host that might offer additional platform support than you have access to locally.
+- Use `build start` to build or compile your module on a cloud build host that might offer more platform support than you have access to locally.
 - Use `build local` to quickly test that your module builds or compiles as expected on your local hardware.

 To configure your module's build steps, add a `build` object to your [`meta.json` file](#the-metajson-file) like the following: